SouthGreenPlatform/culebrONT/README.md

     R_SIMG: '/data3/projects/containers/CULEBRONT/R.simg'
 ```

+Available recipes from containers are available in the *Containers* folder, as well as on the main [CulebrONT repository](https://github.com/SouthGreenPlatform/CulebrONT.git).
+Feel free to build them on your own computer (or cluster); be careful, you need root rights to do it.

+Built singularity images are also available on https://itrop.ird.fr/culebront_utilities/.
+Feel free to download it using `wget` for example.

+###### singularity hub

 If you want to recover singularity images from the Singularity Hub and build them, please use these paths :

 ```yaml